elixir-lang/elixir/README.md

 *   `{ 'notamodule, { object, method } }`

-    `method` failed because `object` is not a module
+    `method` failed because `object` is not a module;

 *   `{ 'noconstant, name }`

-    A constant with `name` could not be found
+    A constant with `name` could not be found;

+*   `{ 'nocallback, { object, name, arity } }`

+    The callback `name` with `arity` was not implemented in `object`.
+Raised when an object is given as callback but does not comply to all conditions;

 *   `{ 'badivar, name }`

-    The `name` given is not an atom and cannot be given as instance variable name
+    The `name` given is not an atom and cannot be given as instance variable name;

 *   `{ 'badconstructor, value }`

-    `value` returned by `constructor` is not an OrderedDict or it is an OrderedDict, but not all keys are atoms
+    `value` returned by `constructor` is not an OrderedDict or it is an OrderedDict, but not all keys are atoms;

 *   `{ 'moduledefined, { module, method } }`

     Cannot invoke `method` in `module` because the module was already defined.
-For example, calling `module_eval` in an already defined module will raise such errors.
+For example, calling `module_eval` in an already defined module will raise such errors;

 *   `{ 'badtype, { old, new } }`